How Many Valence Electrons Does Hydrogen Have

 Position In The Periodic Table

-Hydrogen is located at the top of the periodic table, in group 1 and period 1.
+Hydrogen is located at the top of the periodic table.
+It is in group 1 and period 1.
 This position reflects its simple atomic structure.
-Hydrogen is unique because it is not a metal but is placed in group 1 with alkali metals.
+Hydrogen is unique because it is not a metal, yet it is placed in group 1 with alkali metals.

 - Group: 1